erikcalcina/medtermex/README.md

-# Deneir Script
+# Medical-LLM

-This is a template repository for creating an experiment environment in Python.
-It intends to speed up the research process - reducing the repository structure design - and to have it clean and concise through multiple experiments.
+This project focuses on developing and fine-tuning LLMs for medical tasks.

-Inspired by the [cookiecutter][cookiecutter] folder structure.
+Inspired by the [cookiecutter] folder structure.

-**Instructions:**

-- Search for all TODOs in the project and add the appropriate values
-- Rename this README title and description

 ## ☑️ Requirements

 Before starting the project make sure these requirements are available:

-- [conda][conda].
-For setting up your research environment and Python dependencies.
+- [python].
+For setting up the research environment and Python dependencies (version 3.8 or higher).
-- [dvc][dvc].
-For versioning your data.
-- [git][git].
+- [git].
 For versioning your code.

 ## 🛠️ Setup